epw/consensus/consensus_voices.md

 >Even Mages have their limits.
 Archimedes supposedly said, "Give me the place to stand, and I shall move the earth," but he would need that place, and a long enough lever.
 When a Mage thinks about what they could do if only they had the power, or the tools, they can usually come up with something.
 It might not be easily achievable and they might not want to give it up, but the possibility is there.

+\end{Player}

 ## Magic and Moves

+\begin{Player}

 There’s no one move in this game that you roll to just "Do Magic."
 Instead, magic infuses the very essence of the game.
 Almost any move you can roll could be triggered by you doing magic.
 Remember, you don’t tell the MC “I want to roll the Assert Your Paradigm move," you describe what your character does, and the MC will let you know if it triggers a move.

 Playbook moves can be thought of in many ways as rote magic, spells your character is familiar enough with to get a consistent set of results when they try to cast them.
 If you describe doing magic, even magic that is close to but does not trigger a playbook move, it may just trigger a basic move instead, and have much more unpredictable results.

+\end{Player}

+\begin{MC}

-In cases where the MC isn’t sure what move is triggered by a mage attempting to do slightly risky harmonious magic, it could be that they just don’t roll a move, and the MC makes a soft move in response.
+In cases where you aren't sure what move is triggered by a mage attempting to do slightly risky harmonious magic, it could be that they just don’t roll a move, and you just make a soft move in response.
 Or, in most cases a mage doing magic that doesn’t cause Backlash could be described as them selling a lie to the Consensus as a whole.

+\end{MC}

+\begin{Narrator}

 Let’s look at some examples of moves, and how they can be both mundane and magical.